rahul15-manch/Cost-Efficient-RAG-Application/README.md

 ## Trust & Observability Layer

-The core innovation of the project.

-Before generation, the system computes:
+The core innovation of the project.Before generation, the system computes:

 ### Confidence Score